aravindn02/ticketing-chatbot/README.md

 3. run -- serve -s build -l [PORT_NUMBER]
 4. For sample inputs,refer to inputs.txt

-Workflow of Frontend
- --Whether new issue input or checking existing ticket?
- --for new issue,user enters the input
- --model tells whether it's valid or not.
-User can accept this or reject this and override the model decision --model gives a solution-If user accepts,then for the purpose of other users,the solutions that worked are received from user
- --If rejected,model tries again.
-User can further reject and this will go for 3 times after which a ticket is created
  NOTE: In case of user overriding a invalid input and getting a solution,it is stored in the database but with a flag that this was an overriden issue.

  --In case of checking ticket,user enters the ticket id